bridgekitio/frodo/README.md

 ### Step 2: Implement Your Service Logic

-We actually have enough for Abide to generate your RPC/API/Event code already, but we'll hold off for a moment.
-Abide frees you up to focus on building features, so let's actually implement service - no networking, no marshaling, no status stuff, no pub/sub - just business logic to make your service behave properly.
+We actually have enough for Frodo to generate your RPC/API/Event code already, but we'll hold off for a moment.
+Frodo frees you up to focus on building features, so let's actually implement service - no networking, no marshaling, no status stuff, no pub/sub - just business logic to make your service behave properly.